MakeSchool-Tutorials/JSON-API-Swift/P00-Getting-Started/content.md

 # Download the starter project

-We've created a starter project for you with the libraries we'll be using all set up.
+We've created a starter project for you with the libraries we'll be using already set up.

 > [action]
 >